Life on a Sustainable Planet

 • Climate Change Fellowship: Applicants for this Postdoctoral Fellowship must have or will have received the Ph.D. by the time the fellowship begins.
 Applicants must propose to conduct research in residence.

-• Environmental Justice Fellowship: Minimum: Enrolled in Masters degree program, and relevant research and community-based engagement preferred.
+• Environmental Justice Fellowship: Minimum: Enrolled in Master's degree program with relevant research and a focus on community-based engagement preferred.

 • Resilience and Sustainability Science Fellowship: Applicants for this Postdoctoral Fellowship must have or will have received the Ph.D. by the time the fellowship begins.
 Applicants must propose to conduct research in residence.

-• Can I list a co-advisor or consultant not mentioned in a project description?
+• Can I list any co-advisor or consultant?

 • For a data-driven project, could I conduct research in another location and visit the Smithsonian site for a few months only?